robotframework/robotframework/doc/userguide/src/CreatingTestData/CreatingTestSuites.rst

 Similarly as with test cases, a suite setup and teardown are keywords that may take arguments.
 They are defined in the Setting table with :setting:`Suite Setup` and :setting:`Suite Teardown` settings, respectively.
-They also have similar synonyms, :setting:`Suite Precondition` and :setting:`Suite Postcondition`, as a test case setup and teardown have.
 Keyword names and possible arguments are located in the columns after the setting name.

 If a suite setup fails, all test cases in it and its child test suites